Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 AI-Powered Features

-While not marketed explicitly as a writing improvement tool, Gboard packs some impressive AI features:
+While not marketed explicitly as a writing improvement tool, Gboard packs some seriously impressive AI features that have only gotten better in 2026:

 Performance Across Devices